nalbert9/AI_App_Classification_Flowers_Python/README.md

 </p>
 <b>Accomplishment:</b>

-- Train Image classifier model, which uses Deep Learning pre-trained neural networks (VGG/DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories) ;
+- Train Image Classifier Model, which uses Deep Learning Pre-trained Neural Networks (VGG/DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories) ;

-- Python app which allows user to input some arguments in order to train and make prediction.
+- Python App which allows user to input some arguments in order to train and make prediction.

 <b>Commands line application</b>